DEMCON/libstored/README.md

 ### Streams

 Read all available data from a stream.
+Streams are application-defined sequences of bytes, like stdout and stderr.
+They may contain binary data.
+There are an arbitrary number of streams, with an arbitrary single-char name.

 To list all streams with data: